charlieschwabacher/gestalt/notes.md

   - right now plural relations in the db automatically become relay connections, should there be some way to make some use arrays instead w/o edges / node?
     Leaning no for simplicity
-  - Could be cool to define named functions that transform values from the database, allow you to attach them / chain them to fields as directives.. sort of like middleware for field resolution.
-Maybe this encompasses the permissions checks above because these are free to return nil or raise errors.

 Extended IDL Syntax?
   - It would be nice if you could write relationships as: